laboon/ebook/text/41_advanced_unit_testing.md

 This code is relatively simple, and it's easy to see that all of the private methods will be called and tested by the public methods.
 From the standpoint of a user of this class, it's easy to test that things work correctly---if a valid image is returned, then the method worked.

-Now let's imagine some code inside the image transformation library might be called from the above code:
+Now let's imagine in a different part of this service, we have an image transformation library that we also want to test:

 ```java
 public class ImageLibrary {